Engineering 1: Introduction to Engineering

-This course has been designed to fulfill the needs of students whose main goals are to develop an insight into engineering technology, architecture and other related fields.
-The main objective is to give the students the ability to analyze any simple structure, and to breakdown a more complex structure into simpler ones using the concept of Free Body Diagram.
-Statics is a basic engineering course, and is considered one of the more important ones, since it is the foundation of many other engineering courses such as; dynamics, strength of materials, engineering mechanics, fluid mechanics, structural analysis, etc.
+This course has been designed to fulfill the needs of students whose main goals are to develop an insight into engineering technology, architecture, and other related fields.
+The main objective is to give the students the ability to analyze any simple structure and to breakdown a more complex structure into simpler ones using the concept of Free Body Diagram.
+Statics is a basic engineering course and is considered one of the more important ones, since it is the foundation of many other engineering courses such as; dynamics, the strength of materials, engineering mechanics, fluid mechanics, structural analysis, etc.

 Student Learning Outcomes for Engineering 12: